paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (1) in the case of a cost increase or a reduction in the scope of work—

-  (A) the Secretary concerned notifies the appropriate committees of Congress in writing of the cost increase or reduction in scope, the reasons therefor, a certification that the mission requirement identified in the justification data provided to Congress can be 11 So in original.
-The word “be” probably should not appear. still be met with the reduced scope, and a description of the funds proposed to be used to finance any increased costs; and
+  (A) the Secretary concerned notifies the appropriate committees of Congress in writing of the cost increase or reduction in scope, the reasons therefor, a certification that the mission requirement identified in the justification data provided to Congress can still be met with the reduced scope, and a description of the funds proposed to be used to finance any increased costs; and

   (B) a period of 21 days has elapsed after the date on which the notification is received by the committees or, if over sooner, a period of 14 days has elapsed after the date on which a copy of the notification is provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480); or